 Happy Endings by Margaret Atwood

-Anyway, this is one of my favourites by Atwood.
+This is one of my favourites by Atwood.
 A brilliant example of the power of simplicity in plot, structure and style.

 The story contains six mini plots, each detailing a sexual relationship that concludes with a death.
 Atwood presents these hypothetical relationships almost as if they were on a menu: would you prefer to order a dish where both characters live happily ever after, one in which the female lead dies horribly or one where everyone ends up unbelievably miserable?